wittman/calendargen/README.md

 ## Simplest use:

-- Make a copy of `/blank-template` directory and rename it as a starter for your own calendar - for reference here let's call it `/my-calendar`.
+- Make a copy of `/blank-template` directory and rename it as a starter for your own calendar—for reference here let's call it `/my-calendar`.

 - In browser use <em>File > Open File</em> and choose `/my-calendar/index.html`.